Delaware State University logo

 About Delaware State University

-Delaware State University: A pioneering HBCU dedicated to learning, service, and groundbreaking research since 1891.
+Delaware State University: A historic HBCU empowering students to learn, lead, and serve since 1891.

 Key Highlights

-• Founded in 1891 as The Delaware College for Colored Students, establishing a lasting legacy in higher education.
+• Founded in 1891 as the Delaware College for Colored Students, a historic HBCU.

-• A distinguished privately governed, state-assisted historically black land-grant research university.
+• A "Privately governed, state-assisted historically black land-grant research university."

-• Inspiring motto: "Enter to Learn, Go Forth and Serve," guiding its mission of education and community impact.
+• Embraces the motto: "Enter to Learn, Go Forth and Serve."

-• One of the first historically black colleges and universities to implement a no-smoking policy, demonstrating a commitment to student well-being.
+• One of the first Historically Black Colleges and Universities to implement a no-smoking policy (in 1993).

 Timeline